This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Is Olive Oil Anti-Inflammatory?
 What the Science Actually Says

 Yes, extra virgin olive oil is anti-inflammatory.
-This is not a wellness trend or a marketing claim.
-It is one of the most well-documented properties of the oil, backed by decades of peer-reviewed research and recognized by major food safety authorities around the world.
+This isn't just a wellness trend.
+It is a fact backed by decades of research and recognized by food safety authorities worldwide.
+This is a major reason why EVOO is often called the best olive oil for health.

 What Makes Olive Oil Anti-Inflammatory?